stefmolin/stefmolin.github.io/app/_posts/blog/travel/2024/odsc-east.md

   height: 900
 ---

-Back in 2021, [ODSC (Open Data Science Conference)](https://odsc.com/) invited me to present [a workshop on pandas](/workshops/pandas-workshop/) virtually at their Europe.
+Back in 2021, [ODSC (Open Data Science Conference)](https://odsc.com/) invited me to present [a workshop on pandas](/workshops/pandas-workshop/) virtually at their Europe event.
 This was my first conference presentation ever, and, despite presenting virtually, I was [terrified](/events/conferences/#origin-story).
 Thankfully, I made it through and eventually developed a passion for it, overcoming my fear.

 Ever since that first event, I have maintained a strong relationship with the ODSC team and frequently participate in their events in Boston (East), London (Europe), and San Francisco (West).
 After a long stretch of doing [workshops](/workshops/) at these events, I tried out giving a [talk](/talks/) for the first time in November 2023.
 I opted to do the same for this event.
 I talked about my [Data Morph](/data-morph/) project, which is an educational tool for illustrating the importance of visualizing your data (instead of just relying on summary statistics).
 The [slides](/data-morph-talk/) have lots of fun visuals from [Data Morph](/data-morph/), so it is was a crowd-pleaser 😀